NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/QCIF TERN CoESRA--DOCID101.md

 Python and Kepler.
 It also includes Nimrod software, which is explained in detail elsewhere.
 Other software can be added to the live desktop by users.

-CoESRA was initiated by the Terrestrial Ecosystem Research Network (TERN).

 The CoESRA desktop is a time-limited service.
 It is provisioned initially for two days.
 A user will get an email notification six hours before the virtual desktop is remotely terminated.
 If users want to extend their access,